Language Models "Grok" to Copy: Introduction

 \section{Introduction}

-Large language models (LLMs) possess the capability to learn, retrieve, and reason from input context, facilitating various applications such as in-context learning (ICL,~\citealp{brown2020languagemodelsfewshotlearners}) and retrieval-augmented generation (RAG,~\citealp{lewis2020retrieval}).
+Large language models (LLMs) can learn, retrieve, and reason from input context, facilitating various applications such as in-context learning (ICL,~\citealp{brown2020languagemodelsfewshotlearners}) and retrieval-augmented generation (RAG,~\citealp{lewis2020retrieval}).
 Despite these achievements, several shortcomings have been reported regarding LLMs' in-context capacities.
-For instance, the order of ICL demonstrations matters~\cite{lu-etal-2022-fantastically,zhang-etal-2024-batch} and LLMs' awareness of different contextual positions fluctuates~\cite{liu2023lost,chen-etal-2024-fortify,lin2024mixtureincontextexpertsenhance}.
+For instance, the order of ICL demonstrations matters~\cite{lu-etal-2022-fantastically} and LLMs' awareness of different contextual positions fluctuates~\cite{liu2023lost}.
 We believe that studying the mechanisms behind the development of in-context capabilities during pre-training offers valuable insights for enhancing LLMs from a novel perspective.

 In this paper, we examine the pre-training dynamics of language models, focusing specifically on their \textbf{context copying} capabilities.
 These capabilities are crucial for various LLM applications, including ICL and RAG.
 For example, \citet{olsson2022context} interpret ICL as a process that entails copying and then fuzzy pattern completion.
 Similarly, RAG exhibits this characteristic, as it requires the in-context retrieval of key information, which is then copied (or integrated with additional paraphrasing and reasoning) as the output.
 This paper presents empirical evidence demonstrating that Transformer-based language models~\cite{transformer} develop context copying capabilities in a manner akin to ``\textbf{grokking}''~\cite{power2022grokkinggeneralizationoverfittingsmall}.
 Grokking refers to the abrupt improvement in test set generalization long after models have overfit.